annemarie35/the-code-gloss/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 The purpose is to practice React since I didn't work with it since October 2021.
+Also make some practice of [clean archigonale architecture](https://www.youtube.com/watch?v=QV-CHSmlOh8).

+Another purpose was added after, use Claude to make an opinion about it.
+Well, since I used it, I realized that I don't want to do code reviews anymore, even though I enjoy them.
+Plus, I want to add more and more features.
+Looks like an addictive effect, don't you think ?
+Well, I am turning this project onto a good legacy project to practice making refactoring, improve architecture, and tests.

 ## Why code gloss?